Nakilon/dhash-vips/README.md

 * Execute the `rake compare_quality` at least once before executing other rake tasks because it's currently the only one that downloads the test images.

 * The tag `v0.0.0.4` is not semver and not real gem version -- it's only for Github Actions testing purposes.

+* To quickly find out what does the dhash-vips Docker image include: `docker run --rm <image_name> sh -c "cat /etc/alpine-release; ruby -v; vips -v; gem list dhash-vips` (TODO: write in this README about the existing Docker image).

 ## Credits